JavaScript is required

 Guidance for parents to access services for early diagnosis of hearing loss to support their child's learning needs.

-In Australia, one out of every 1,000 children is diagnosed at birth with a hearing loss.
+In Australia, one out of every 1,000 children is diagnosed at birth with a permanent hearing loss, usually identified through newborn hearing screening.
 By the time they reach school age, 2 in every 1,000 children are diagnosed as having a hearing loss.
+This is because some cases of hearing loss develop after birth.

-When children have hearing loss, they cannot hear certain sounds or conversations.
-This depends on whether their hearing loss is mild, moderate, severe or profound.
+When children have a hearing loss, they cannot hear certain sounds or parts of conversations.
+This depends on what type of hearing loss they have and whether it is mild, moderate, severe or profound.

 How people talk about hearing loss